This section applies only to the authentication of end-users, i.e. the users of your OutSystems applications.

 - After a successful login

 - The data for the logged in user is updated.
-Occurs when using Active Directory or LDAP authentication.
+Occurs when using Active Directory, LDAP, SAML 2.0 or Azure AD authentication.

 - On a daily timer